|

 feels I am betraying you when I make love to my betrothed

-of the door, startled them both.
-Still holding Eowyn by the arms,
+both of them.
+Still holding Eowyn by the arms, Legolas whirled

-Legolas whirled around.
-But the bedchamber door was already swinging
+But the bedchamber door was already swinging shut.

 Alatáriël! he cried.
 Alatáriël!